-Monday 4th to Friday 8th March sees the nation celebrating National Apprenticeship Week.
-The week-long celebration is about bringing the whole apprenticeship community together to celebrate the impact the apprenticeship scheme has on individuals, the economy and employers.
+This week is National Apprenticeship Week (#NAW2020).
+This week-long celebration is about bringing the whole apprenticeship community together to celebrate the impact that apprenticeship schemes have on individuals, the economy and employers.

 As well as working closely with the local college, Petroc, to place apprentices in our employment we also have our own youth scheme where many of our apprentices have come through from youth club at a young age, to become senior youth club members, apprentices within the business and then onto full time employment with NDH.